Will O'Neill (politician): Life and career

 In 2022, O'Neill was elected as chair of the San Joaquin Hills Transportation Corridor Agency (SJHTCA).
 The SJHTCA oversees the 73 Toll Road and includes member agencies Aliso Viejo, Costa Mesa, Dana Point, Irvine, Laguna Hills, Laguna Niguel, Laguna Woods, Mission Viejo, Newport Beach, San Juan Capistrano, Santa Ana and the County of Orange.
 When the SJHTCA approved an approximate $134 million budget for 2022-2023, O'Neill was quoted saying: “The agencies have a proven record of creating reliable infrastructure and ensuring our roads support the movement of people and goods through strong fiscal stewardship.
 The adoption of the budgets continues that stewardship and will allow us to continue providing transportation solutions in our region.”

 In 2023, the council reelected O'Neill to Mayor for a second term.
 After Governor Newsom discussed "Trump-proofing" California following the 2024 United States presidential election, O'Neill criticized Democratic lawmakers and commented that "We here in Orange County are trying to Newsom-proof Orange County."
 On November 14, 2024, the Coast Guard detained 21 migrants found off the coast of Newport Beach.
 O'Neill again criticized state lawmakers, claiming "Every city in California now is essentially a border city thanks to SB 54."
 O'Neill termed out of his positions as Mayor and City Council member in December 2024.

-In January of 2025, O'Neill was elected as the new chairman of the Orange County Republican Party, succeeding Fred Whitaker.
+In January 2025, O'Neill was elected as the new chairman of the Orange County Republican Party, succeeding Fred Whitaker.